aqeelsadiq/lambda-project/README.md

 # How to use it?
 Things you must have:

-1. Github token with necessary permissions
+1. Fine-grained access token( Read access to metadata Read and Write access to actions, administration, repository hooks, and workflows)

 2. Github account and Github repo.

 3. set ssm parameter values of github token, github owner and githubrepo name.

-4. for webhook must export the variable TF_VAR_github_token=tokenid to set webhook automatically on github.
+4. for webhook must export the variable TF_VAR_github_token=fine_grained_access_token to set webhook automatically on github.